obsidiandynamics/neli/README.md

 * _R_ should be at least one in size, as otherwise there are no assignable roles.
 * _M_ should not be excessively larger than _R_, so as to avoid processes that have no actual _role_ assignments despite owning one or more partitions (for high numbered partitions).
 When using Kafka, this avoids the problem when `partition.assignment.strategy` is set to `range`, which happens to be the default.
 To that point, it is strongly recommended that the `partition.assignment.strategy` property on the broker is set to `roundrobin` or `sticky`, so as to avoid injective _R_ &rarr; _M_ mappings that are asymmetric and poorly distributed among the processes.
-* _M_ should be sized approximately equal to the steady state (anticipated) size of _P_, notwithstanding the fact that _P_ is determined dynamically, through the occasional addition and removal of deployed processes.
+* _M_ should be sized approximately equal to the steady-state (anticipated) size of _P_, notwithstanding the fact that _P_ is determined dynamically, through the occasional addition and removal of deployed processes.
 When the size of _M_ approaches the size of _P_, the assignment load is shared evenly among the constituents of _P_.

 It is also recommended that the `session.timeout.ms` property on the consumer is set to a very low value, such as `100` for rapid consumer failure detection and sub-second rebalancing.
-This requires setting of `group.min.session.timeout.ms` on the broker to `100` or lower, as the default value is `6000`.
-The `heartbeat.interval.ms` property on the consumer should be set to sufficiently small value, such as `10`.
+This requires setting `group.min.session.timeout.ms` on the broker to `100` or lower, as the default value is `6000`.
+The `heartbeat.interval.ms` property on the consumer should be set to a sufficiently small value, such as `10`.

 ## Exclusivity of role assignment
 It can also be shown that the non-exclusivity property can be turned into one of exclusivity through a straightforward adjustment of the protocol.
 In other words, the at-least-one leader assignment can be turned into an at-most-one.
 This would be done in systems where non-exclusivity cannot be tolerated.